essentialkaos/perfecto/README.md

 ### Using with Docker

-Install latest version of Docker, than:
+Install latest version of Docker, then:

 ```bash
 wget https://raw.githubusercontent.com/essentialkaos/perfecto/master/perfecto-docker